 Then and Now: Toys & Games

-In this workshop pupils will consider what makes a toy exciting and fun to play with.
+In this workshop children will consider what makes a toy exciting and fun to play with.
 Through examination of handling objects, they will look at the differences between toys from 1880s and the types of toys they play with now.
+The session includes a Museum tour.

 Then and Now: Homelife

 Children explore historic domestic objects from flat irons to candle snuffers and find out what cooking, cleaning, lighting, servant life and never-ending chores were like for people at the time.
-The session ends with a Museum tour.
+The session includes a Museum tour.

 How Walthamstow Has Changed

 Children explore the different uses of the Museum from Workhouse to Police Station and investigate how Walthamstow has changed using historic maps and original photographs.
-The session ends with a Museum tour.
+The session includes a Museum tour.

-Children gain an insight into crime and punishment in the past and how it compares with today using imaginative and informative games and drama activities, exploring historical documents, and experiencing prison life in Vestry’s unique prison cell.
-The session ends with a Museum tour.
+Children gain an insight into a notorious local murder from the 1700’s.
+They will investigate how different crimes were dealt with in the past and how it compares with today.
+The session uses imaginative and informative games and drama activities.
+They will spend time exploring a local historical case and gain an insight into prison life in Vestry’s unique prison cell.
+The session includes a Museum tour.

 Victorian School Experience